yeukhon/websec-poc/README.md

    $ vagrant up --provision
 ```

+The ``--provision`` is used to bootstrap the VM once the VM has been
-Note if this is your first time the last command will take a while to complete
+created.
+Note if this is your first time the last command will take a
-because vagrant will download a ISO around 300, 350 MB.
+while to complete because vagrant will download a ISO around 300MB.

 ```
    $ vagrant ssh